Expand All | Collapse All

 Dr. Kim trained as a fellow in pulmonary, critical care, and sleep medicine at Temple University, and as a resident at Thomas Jefferson University.
 He received his medical degree from the University of Pittsburgh, and his bachelor’s degree from Johns Hopkins University where he graduated with honors and was elected to Phi Beta Kappa.
 He received the Sol Sherry Award for Excellence in Research during fellowship, and the Outstanding Teaching Resident Award during residency.

-As of January 2017, Dr. Kim reported the following external relationships:
+As of February 2019, Dr. Kim reported no external relationships.

 Michael F. McDuffie, PhD